 Mindful Meat: A Consumer’s Guide to consciously choosing Pet Food

-Consciously Choosing Pet Food to feed your dog or cat
+10 tips for Consciously Choosing Pet Food to feed your dog or cat

 Making decisions on what to feed our furred family has never been more complicated.
 With seemingly endless options, we are faced with the task of finding foods that nourish our companion animal’s individual needs without breaking the bank.
 As conscious consumers we have the power to create great change in our world by consciously choosing pet food.
 I offer the following “Top 10” considerations to help guide your choice of pet food.

 Whether you’re concerned about climate change or air quality, locally produced foods travel shorter distances.
 Thereby contributing fewer emissions and creating a much smaller carbon footprint then foods with globally sourced ingredients.

 9) Be Waste Wise:

 Choosing packaging that is compostable /biodegradable means less garbage.
 This is not only better for your household, but our oceans and all the life they contain and sustain.
 Also remember: Pretty Packaging ≠ Good Food.
 The cost of creating an eye catching commercial product can greatly influence the price you pay for it.

 Antibiotic resistant bacteria and the emergence of “superbugs,” may be the biggest public health crisis our world currently faces.
 Certified Organic, while not without its limitations, generally means no antibiotics, artificial hormones, insecticides, pesticides or herbicides have been used.
 Names which literally translate to no (anti) life (bios); insect-/plant- (herb) killers (-cides), should clearly be used with caution.
 From Round-up residues in commonly consumed foods to the devastating loss of pollinating insects, to chose organic says, you do not support the indiscriminate and widespread use of powerful pharmaceuticals and agri-chemicals in our food production systems.